 The chances are, they’ll also see adults working with their laptops too - sending a hugely important message that hard work is something that we choose to do, to achieve success throughout our lives.

-Possibly one of the worst thing you can do to a revision-reluctant teenager is to make them feel guilty for not studying.
+Possibly one of the worst things you can do to a revision-reluctant teenager is make them feel guilty for not studying.
 This will only cause resentment, even when you offer practical solutions to help.

 Maintain an open and honest relationship before the intense study period so they don’t feel overwhelmed when the time comes to step up revision for upcoming exams.

 Think back to how you felt when you were revising whilst you were at school, and how you can relate to their situation.
 Discuss ways that you used to overcome hurdles in your motivation and reassure them that you’ll be there for them every step of the way.